-© 2022 The PartoMa Project, Aga Khan University East Africa, University of Copenhagen and VU University of Amsterdam.
+© 2022 The PartoMa Project, Aga Khan University East Africa, Catholic University of Health and Allied Sciences, University of Copenhagen and VU University of Amsterdam.
 All Rights Reserved.
 Requests for permission to reproduce or translate should be addressed by email to: techtrans@adm.ku.dk.

 All reasonable precautions have been taken to verify the information contained in this publication, and both text and graphical presentations are internationally peer-reviewed.
 PartoMa guidelines are primarily developed to guide health providers in providing best possible care in the low-resourced maternity units in Dar es Salaam, Tanzania.
-The material is being distributed without warranty of any kind, and responsibility for interpretation and use of the material lies with the reader.
+The material is being